-On the island is the historic U.S. Coast Guard Lake Worth Inlet Station significant for its role in coastal defense and rescue activities during the early months of World War II, and for its involvement in the events of the Cuban Missile Crisis in 1961 and 1962.
+On the island is the historic U.S. Coast Guard Lake Worth Inlet Station, significant for its role in coastal defense and rescue activities during the early months of World War II and for its involvement in the events of the Cuban Missile Crisis in 1961 and 1962.
 An abandoned fallout shelter is located on a contiguous parcel of property.
 The fallout shelter, known at the Kennedy Bunker and built in secrecy by the Navy Seabees, was to serve as a command center for President John F. Kennedy, should there have been a nuclear attack while he was visiting his family's nearby Palm Beach home.
 The shelter has been owned by the Port of Palm Beach District since May 1971.
 It was open for tours for several years, but was closed in October 2017.

-The facility has fallen into disrepair and the Port is looking to lease the property in an effort to restore this rich part of American history and revitalize the area's legacy of ecotourism by renovating and restoring these historic facilities.
-It is anticipated that the restoration of the building would cost approximately \$5 million.
-SUPPORT funding of \$1.5 million to assist in the restoration efforts of Peanut Island's historic properties.
+The facility has fallen into disrepair and the Port has leased the property to Palm Beach County in an effort to restore this rich part of American history and revitalize the area's legacy of ecotourism by renovating and restoring these historic facilities.
+The restoration of the facilities will cost approximately \$8 million.
+Palm Beach County SUPPORTS an appropriation of \$1.5 million to assist in the restoration efforts of Peanut Island's public use facilities.